I Want To...

 Digital Mammograms play a critical role in the early screening and diagnosing of breast diseases because mammograms have the ability to show changes in breast tissue prior to a patient or physician’s ability to feel them.
 Our state of the art digital mammography equipment allows physicians to view images in real time and examine the breast in greater detail.
 Digital mammograms have been shown to be more accurate at detecting tumors than older analog technology.

 We offer a 15-minute screening mammogram service with little or no wait time.
-Our imaging services are performed in the Health Care and Surgery Center, next to the hospital.
+Our imaging services are performed in the Berman Pavilion, next to the hospital.
 Two films are done on each breast – a view from the top and one from the side.
 The breast is compressed by a paddle to reduce movement, minimize blurring and reduce the amount of x-rays.
 A radiologist will read the films and prepare a report for the patient's physician and the patient will receive a letter with the results.
 If we need to review results, a doctor will call the patient.
 Women should have a screening mammogram at age 35 to provide a baseline and then every year beginning at age 40.

 If a screening mammogram detects an abnormality, the patient is usually called back for a diagnostic mammogram to take additional films that magnify the area or spot in question.
 Patients may also have a diagnostic mammogram to monitor an abnormality seen on a prior mammogram or if they have breast implants, which need to be "pushed back" to obtain an adequate film.
 Patients experiencing symptoms such as pain, discharge from the nipple or a lump may also need a diagnostic mammogram.
 The radiologist immediately reads the film and the results are reviewed with the patient.